-This year the Vernal Equinox fell on this past Monday, March 20th.
-In the western calendar we celebrate this as the beginning of Spring.
-In Persia this day was traditionally revered as the beginning of the year (called Nowruz), and Rosicrucian mystics count Vernal Equinox as the new year as well.
-However, in the Chinese calendar the Vernal Equinox is the midpoint of Spring.
-Why?
+In the Chinese calendar we are now in the middle of Spring, but in the western calendar we celebrate Vernal Equinox as the beginning of Spring.
+In Persia this day was traditionally revered as the beginning of the year (called Nowruz), and Rosicrucian mystics count Vernal Equinox as the New Year as well.
+When then according to the Chinese calendar is Vernal Equinox is the midpoint of Spring?
 Because we are now at the balance point of Yin and Yang.
-If the height of Yang is the longest day (Summer Solstice), and the height of Yin is the longest night (Winter Solstice), then the midpoints and points of balance are the Equinoxes.
-Even though we’ve had some significant ups in downs in temperature, the days are slowly warming, and all around plants are starting to bud.
+If the height of Yang is the longest day (Summer Solstice), and the height of Yin is the longest night (Winter Solstice), then the midpoints and thus points of balance are the Equinoxes.
+Even though the weather is still cold and there is snow on the ground, the gradual awakening of all life in nature is clear.

 The main thing to focus on during this 15-day period is “Nourishing the Liver” (yang gan 養肝).
 One of the ways we nourish the Liver is to ensure normal Liver function.
 For example, this is the time of year to really ensure our patients' Qi is freely coursing (one of the main functions of Liver is to ensure normal coursing of Qi).
 Patients who tend to Liver stagnation can be encouraged to perform regular acupressure on the Four Gates 四關 (i.e., He Gu LI-4 and Tai Chong LR-3).